galette/galettedoc/source/installation/ftp.rst

 .. warning::

    Some archive or FTP softwares may corrupt files...
-It is strongly adviced if you use windows that you use `7zip <https://www.7-zip.fr>`_ to uncompress and `FileZilla <https://filezilla-project.org/>`_ fo TFP transferts.
+It is strongly adviced if you use windows that you use `7zip <https://www.7-zip.fr>`_ to uncompress and `FileZilla <https://filezilla-project.org/>`_ for TFP transferts.

 Once source code has been retrived locally, use :samp:`tar xjvf {galette.tar.bz2}` command under Linux/Unix/MacOS or a graphical tool under Windows.